Production & Exhibition

 Work Limits

-Students may work no more than 12 hours per day from call to wrap (location is vacant and back to normal), including company moves.
-There can be no more than half-hour travel each way to and from location (measured from RIT when shooting locally).
+Students may work no more than 12 hours per day from first call to wrap (location is vacant and back to normal), including company moves.
+There can be no more than a half-hour travel each way to and from location (measured from RIT when shooting locally).
 Any additional travel must be deducted from the 12-hour workday.
 Lunch is included in the 12 hours but should be a minimum of 30 minutes (from last in line) for a meal.

 Here is an example.
 The call time is 10am.
 The travel time from RIT is 45 minutes each way, so we deduct 30 minutes from the shoot day.
 Thus, a wrap happens at 9:30pm, at the latest.